mattvenn/hackspace-power-controller/software/python/setup.md

 * Search for drive API and then enable
 * on left menu choose APIs & auth -> credentials
 * 'create new client id' of type 'installed application', 'other'
-* json will be downloaded.
-Save this file to secrets.json on the yun
+* a json file will be downloaded.
+Save this file to /root/secrets.json on the yun
-* run ./post.py --auth-token --spread-key [your spreadsheet key here]
+* on the yun, run ./post.py --auth-token --spread-key [your spreadsheet key here]
 * follow the url, and copy and paste the validation code into the terminal; tokens will be added to secrets.json

 Test by running: